Paul Gauguin: First visit to Tahiti

 By 1890, Gauguin had conceived the project of making Tahiti his next artistic destination.
 A successful auction of paintings in Paris at the Hôtel Drouot in February 1891, along with other events such as a banquet and a benefit concert, provided the necessary funds.
 The auction had been greatly helped by a flattering review from Octave Mirbeau, courted by Gauguin through Camille Pissarro.
 After visiting his wife and children in Copenhagen, for what turned out to be the last time, Gauguin set sail for Tahiti on 1 April 1891, promising to return a rich man and make a fresh start.
 His avowed intent was to escape European civilization and "everything that is artificial and conventional".
 Nevertheless, he took care to take with him a collection of visual stimuli in the form of photographs, drawings and prints.

 He spent the first three months in Papeete, the capital of the colony and already much influenced by French and European culture.
 His biographer Belinda Thomson observes that he must have been disappointed in his vision of a primitive idyll.
 He was unable to afford the pleasure-seeking life-style in Papeete, and an early attempt at a portrait, Suzanne Bambridge, was not well liked.
 He decided to set up his studio in Mataiea, Papeari, some 45 km from Papeete, installing himself in a native-style bamboo hut.
 Here he executed paintings depicting Tahitian life such as Fatata te Miti (By the Sea) and Ia Orana Maria (Ave Maria), the latter to become his most prized Tahitian painting.

 Many of his finest paintings date from this period.
 His first portrait of a Tahitian model is thought to be Vahine no te tiare (Woman with a Flower).
 The painting is notable for the care with which it delineates Polynesian features.
 He sent the painting to his patron George-Daniel de Monfreid, a friend of Schuffenecker, who was to become Gauguin's devoted champion in Tahiti.
 By late summer 1892 this painting was being displayed at Goupil's gallery in Paris.
 Art historian Nancy Mowll Mathews believes that Gauguin's encounter with exotic sensuality in Tahiti, so evident in the painting, was by far the most important aspect of his sojourn there.
+He often rendered titles of his works in Tahitian, although some of these titles were misconjugated to a point where they were hard to understand by native Tahitian speakers themselves.